FraserChapman/cache/README.md

 * Calculates lifetime, freshness as virtual columns
 * Obeys cache control directives, immutable, no-store, etc
 * Supports etag, last_modified, etc for validation

-Primarily designed for use with Kodi plugins but generic enough for most purposes.

-Can be used as a generic key/blob data store when used without directives.
+* Can be used as a generic key/blob data store when used without directives

+Originally designed for use with Kodi plugins but generic enough for most purposes.

+For use in Kodi you are probably better served using the script.module.cache which is based on this script: https://github.com/FraserChapman/script.module.cache

 https://docs.python.org/2/library/sqlite3.html